amqp-node/amqplib/channel_api.md

 It's an error to supply a message that either doesn't require acknowledgement, or has already been acknowledged.
-Doing so will errorise the channel.
+Doing so will break the channel.
 If you want to acknowledge all the messages and you don't have a specific message around, use `#ackAll`.